 One of our species greatest failures is expressed in our propensity for scapegoating easily observable problems while deliberately ignoring their fundamental causes.
 It’s by trying to get to the bottom of things, the most fundamental forces and beliefs at work that we might start to sort ourselves out.

 Our current Covid 19 pandemic, our climate crisis, our world’s biodiversity loss, our economic suffering and our social suffering all share the same fundamental cause.
-They are all things that directly resulted from people deliberately disregarding what is real and true in favour of their imaginary beliefs and feelings.
+They are all things that directly resulted from many people deliberately disregarding what is real and true in favour of their imaginary beliefs and feelings.

 Here in the West we are depressed and anxious by the millions because we adhere to dishonest expectations and beliefs, because we carry out work and other activities we know are wrong and damaging to us, and most of all because we refuse to accept simple truths and facts about ourselves and our environment.

-It’s difficult for me to suggest where anybody else might start this process because our experiences and memories vary so much, person to person.
+It’s difficult for me to suggest where anybody else might start this process of purging falsity because our experiences and memories vary so much, person to person.
 Facts that are blindingly obvious to some people inspire denial through the expression of terror by others.
 Start with the fundamentals – matter is what matters – and go from there.